Updated on 2024-08-28 GMT+08:00

 Buying a Cluster

 MRS provides you with fully managed big data clusters.
 When creating a cluster, you can set a VM login mode (password or key pair).
 You can use all resources of the created MRS cluster.
-In addition, MRS allows you to deploy a big data cluster on only two ECSs with 4 vCPUs and 8 GB memory, providing more flexible choices for testing and development.
+In addition, MRS allows you to deploy a big data cluster on two ECSs with 4 vCPUs and 8 GB memory, providing more flexible choices for testing and development.

 MRS clusters are classified into analysis, streaming, and hybrid clusters.